chengluyu/PL0/README.md

 2. The parser should not generate abstract syntax trees, instead it should generate byte codes directly.
 3. A virtual machine should be done in order to simulate the execution of byte codes.

+## Build

+You can build with CMake by run cmake in the root directory of this project.
+A compiler with C++ 14 support is required.

 ## Specification of Target Machine

 In this section, the target instruction set will be demonstrated.
 The target runtime environment is a stack-based machine.
 There are four register and a stack in the target machine.